With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreNorthern Pines Mental Health Center Maple Street Office is a mental health clinic in Crow Wing County, Minnesota, located at 823 Maple Street, 56401 zip code.
-Northern Pines Mental Health Center Maple Street Office offers outpatient treatment.
-Northern Pines Mental Health Center Maple Street Office provides trauma therapy, behavior modification and couples/family therapy to children / adolescents, adults and seniors 65 or older.
-Northern Pines Mental Health Center Maple Street Office also supports seniors or older adults, clients referred from the court/judicial system and people with PTSD.
-Some other services provided by Northern Pines Mental Health Center Maple Street Office include supported housing, family psychoeducation and housing services.
+Learn MoreNorthern Pines Mental Health Center Maple Street Office is a mental health treatment clinic in Crow Wing County, Minnesota, located at 823 Maple Street, 56401 zip code.
+Northern Pines Mental Health Center Maple Street Office provides outpatient treatment.
+Northern Pines Mental Health Center Maple Street Office provides cognitive behavioral therapy, behavior modification and couples/family therapy to adults, young adults and seniors 65 or older.
+Northern Pines Mental Health Center Maple Street Office also supports seniors or older adults, people with trauma and people with serious mental illness.
+Additional services provided by Northern Pines Mental Health Center Maple Street Office consist of psychosocial rehabilitation services, housing services and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.